 - 1. Update the state-of-the-art for predicting the resistance of different ship concepts emphasizing developments since the 2014 ITTC Full Conference.
 The committee report should include sections on: - a.
-The potential impact of new technological developments on the ITTC - b.
+The potential impact of new technological developments on the ITTC

+- b.
 New experimental techniques and extrapolation methods - c.
 New benchmark data - d.
 The practical applications of computational methods to resistance predictions and scaling - e.
 The need for R&D for improving methods of model experiments, numerical modelling and full-scale measurements. - 2.
-During the first year, review ITTC Recommended Procedures relevant to resistance and resistance specific CFD procedures, and - a. identify any requirements for changes in the light of current practice, and, if approved by the Advisory Council, update them, - b. identify the need for new procedures and outline the purpose and contents of these. - 3.
-Review definitions of ship surface roughness and develop a guideline for its measurement; hereunder resolve differences between ISO 4287 and the widely used BMT roughness measurement system.
-Include the effect of coatings and their through-life changes. - 4.
+During the first year, review ITTC Recommended Procedures relevant to resistance and resistance specific CFD procedures, and - a.
+Identify any requirements for changes in the light of current practice, and, if approved by the Advisory Council, update them - b.
+Identify the need for new procedures and outline the purpose and contents of the-se - 3.
+Review definitions of ship surface roughness and develop a guideline for its measurement, hereunder resolve differences between ISO 4287 and the widely used BMT roughness measurement system.
+Include effect of coatings and through-life changes. - 4.
 Review trends and new developments on understanding the phenomenon of unsteady free surface flows, including their influence on added resistance and experimental techniques.

-- 5. Develop a new procedure for wave profile measurement and wave resistance analysis. - 6.
+- 5. Develop a new procedure for measurement of wave pattern generated by the hull model , and wave resistance analysis, including its influence through uncertainty analysis for extrapolation. - 6.
 Review roughness of models and appendages produced by rapid prototyping.
 Assess effects of this roughness on resistance. - 7.
 Propose guidance for ITTC members to reduce/manage their uncertainty as a result of the worldwide resistance benchmark tests of previous ITTCs. - 8.
 Review turbulence stimulation methods and devices from the point of view of their physics and update the relevant procedure 7.5-01-01-01 Ship models.
 Check occurrence of turbulence stimulation methods in other procedures and update as needed. - 9.
 Develop a procedure for verification and validation of the detailed flow field data - 10.
 An ITTC benchmark study shall be initiated according to 7.5-01-03-04 Benchmark for PIV (2C) and SPIV (3C) setups.
 The benchmark study would involve PIV measurements performed on a flow of interest, with fully detailed uncertainty analysis.
-The results can then be compared with similar measurements done in different facilities or with highquality CFD computations from various organizations. - 11.
-Continue the World Wide Campaign and endeavour to obtain the new and already submitted test data in open form in order to enable a more detailed insight into the deviations between the data.
+The results can then be compared with similar measurements done in different facilities or with high-quality CFD computations from various organizations.